 Ian Montague: Guitar, Vocals

 The pigeonholing of music can be a foolhardy and ultimately futile pastime so - rather than struggling to find a meaningless catch-all label - let's just say that Crayon Angels are three pleasant humans writing and performing some nice songs for grown-ups.

-The different elements they use - acoustic guitar, a soulful female vocal and atmospheric electric and slide guitars - combine to occupy a place on the musical map somewhere around Folk, just north of Americana with an occasional day trip to ‘clever English pop’ and a weekend mini-break to Soul.
+The different elements they use - acoustic guitar, a soulful female vocal and atmospheric electric and pedal steel guitars - combine to occupy a place on the musical map somewhere around Folk, just north of Americana with an occasional day trip to ‘clever English pop’ and a weekend mini-break to Soul.